hankthevc/rai-toolkit/README.md

 **🌐 Production deployment:** https://rai-toolkit.streamlit.app/

+> ⏰ **Note:** Streamlit Cloud apps may sleep after inactivity.
+If you see a "waking up" message, wait 30-60 seconds for the app to start.
+Once running, it stays active for your session.

 Try the live app to:
 - **Use AI to auto-fill** risk assessments from plain-language descriptions (NEW)
 - Assess AI scenarios with the risk calculator